PGramatikova/Programming-Fundamentals-JavaScript-Sept-22/README.md

 # Programming-Fundamentals-JavaScript-Sept-22
-This is repository with solutions of problems in SoftUni Course:Programming Fundamentals with JavaScript.
-.Basic Syntax, Conditional Statements and Loops
+This is repository with solutions of problems in SoftUni Course:Programming Fundamentals with JavaScript .Basic Syntax, Conditional Statements and Loops
 .Data Types and Variables
 .Arrays